motdotla/writings/articles/sendgrid-strangeness.md

 * Limited to 10 categories to be added via x-smtpapi headers according to the docs
 * setBcc is not supported with attachments
 * subject is required when using the Web API (and won't let you send), but is NOT required when using the smtp API
+* BCC field does not work if placing a TO in the x-smtpapi headers.
+BCC does work if the TO address is only in the regular TO field.